sesingT/my-flet-apps/README.md

 ### 5. ✅ To-Do List App
-A basic to-do list app where you can add, mark, and remove tasks.
+A basic to-do list app where you can add and remove tasks.

 - **Features**:
   - Add, check off, and delete tasks
-  - Scrollable list
 - **Use case**: A complete small app using Flet layout, events, and state management